ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 {: codeblock}

 After the VPC and its network, the VSI is created.
 Most of the properties will be initialized from configuration variables.
-You can adjust the tone, the machine profile and image type, etc.
+You can adjust the zone, the machine profile and image type, etc.

 ```sh
 resource "ibm_is_instance" "vsi1" {